jmswaney/thesis/source/15_Phenotyping.md

 ### Comparative analysis of different cerebral organoid protocols

-High-dimensional phenotyping of multiple whole organoids provides one a strategy to overcome the inter-organoid heterogeneity (Quadrato et al. 2017).However, a recent study (Velasco et al. 2019) by Velasco et al. addressed biological heterogeneity by comparing different brain organoid culture protocols.
+High-dimensional phenotyping of multiple whole organoids provides one a strategy to overcome the inter-organoid heterogeneity (Quadrato et al. 2017).
+However, a recent study by Velasco et al. addressed biological heterogeneity by comparing different brain organoid culture protocols (2019).
 Their patterned dorsal forebrain organoids showed an impressive organoid-to-organoid consistency in morphology and cellular composition, assessed by single-cell RNA sequencing.
 We compared day 56 “Velasco organoids” with our day 60 organoids, cultured according to a modified version of the Lancaster protocol (Figure
 \ref{phenotyping-7}).
 We applied dual SMAD inhibition for the first half of neuroepithelium induction, added BDNF after day 40 and used Petri dishes on a shaker instead of a spinning bioreactor [@Lancaster2014].
 Comparative analysis